 - The Permit Holder understands and agrees that the Board may revoke or cancel a permit at any time, with or without cause and that, in the event of such revocation or cancellation there would be no claim or right to damages whatsoever.
 It is further understood that the date of the Permit may be changed by the Board should the building be required for Board purposes.

-- To cancel a date, you are required to provide a minimum of 5 business days notice by emailing firstname.lastname@example.org or using the discussion tab on your permit.
+- To cancel a weekday date, you are required to provide a minimum of 5 business days notice by emailing email@example.com or using the discussion tab on your permit.
 Cancellations with less than 5 business days notice will carry a late cancellation charge of $25 plus HST plus any additional charges, if applicable (i.e. custodial fees).
 If your permit runs on Wednesdays, advise Rentals by the preceding Wednesday.
-For weekend permits, advise Rentals by Friday of the previous week.

-- In the event of a ‘No Show’, a revised permit will be issued to the Permit Holder, with the ‘No Show’ charges added.
+- In the event of a ‘No Show’, a revised permit will be issued to the Permit Holder, with the ‘No Show’ charges added plus custodial fees,if applicable.
 On the third ‘No Show’, your permit may be cancelled for the remainder of the year and may not be eligible for renewal priority in the following scholastic year.

 - Changes to dates and times with more than 5 business days notice are subject to a $10 plus HST alteration fee.
 An alteration fee will not be applied when adding/changing event supervisors or if the alteration was initiated by the Board.

 If your inclement weather cancellation is for a weekend date, please notify the Rentals Department of your cancellation by 7:00am on the day of the booking.
-Late cancellation charges will be waived if you call Rentals and leave a voice mail at 519-570-0003 extension 4356 indicating your permit number, the name of the school and the name of your group.
-If you do not notify the Rentals Department by 7:00am on the day of the booking and do not show up for your rental, a No Show fee will apply, plus custodial fees if applicable.
+Late cancellation charges will be waived if you notify Rentals by 7:00 am on the day of the booking through your permit discussion or leave a voicemail at 519-570-0003 extension 4356 indicating your permit number, the name of the school and the name of your group.
+If you do not notify the Rentals Department by 7:00 am on the day of the booking and do not show up for your rental, a No Show fee will apply, plus custodial fees if applicable.
 In addition, please call the Board answering service at 519-749-3838 to notify them of the cancellation.

 Responsibilities of the Waterloo Region District School Board